antogc/antaeus/README.md

 Keeping the code quality is capital for whatever development process.
 I would suggest using tools to check the code quality, like a linter for local development and sonar for full analyses.

+Time spent: 6 hours

 ### Conclusions

+I have to recognize that I have enjoyed it a lot, but it's been challenging.

+On one side, programming with Kotlin, such a really great language!
+Initially I barely knew some basic concepts, but now I strongly want to continue the travel of becoming an expert in kotlin!.

+On the other side, the business context, I have never worked before with processes related with payments, it is not easy providing a secure context for that kind of processes.
+For the challenge I have tried to provide a close-to-real solution but inside the context of a challenge.
+I have relied on my experience to provide an effective solution.
+I hope I got it.

+Regarding the readme, just to mention that I have tried to translate the whole process since I started with the Kotlin documentation until the final phase.
+I hope it is not too heavy for the reader.

+Finally, a summary of the time spent for the challenge:
+* Learning Kotlin: 6-8 hours
+* Analysis and design: 2 hours
+* Initial prototype: 6 hours
+* Second evolution: asynchronous and pagination: 6 hours
+* Final improvements: 4 hours.